 - A ‘consultation fee’, where the pharmacist sees if you need the pill.
 You do not have to pay the ‘consultation fee’ if you get a prescription from a doctor or nurse before.
 If you have a valid Quebec health card (RAMQ), this consultation is free.
 If not, the consultation costs around $10-30.

 What if I’m a student?

 Plan B is typically covered by student health insurance plans like Blue Cross or Student Care.
 You can check by calling them.

 How do I get Ella?

-Ella is only available with a prescription.
-But, you can call 811 to find the nearest CLSC with drop-in times, so you can see a doctor and get a prescription in a few hours.
+Ella is only available with a prescription from a doctor or nurse.
+You can call 811 to find the nearest CLSC with drop-in times, so you can get a prescription in a few hours.

 After that, you can go to a pharmacy to pick it up.
 It typically costs more than Plan B, and can be as much as $90.
 But the Public Drug Plan and many other insurances cover at least part of the cost.
 Emergency contraception, including Ella, is covered by RAMQ’s Free Access To Prescription Drugs program as well.
 That means that if you have a RAMQ card but not the public drug plan, you can still go to a pharmacy and get it for free.